MKarloPilares/tech-exam/README.md

 ```
 ## Assumptions and Decisions
 - **ERC20 + ERC721**: While instructions stated to pick one, to show understanding and capabilities as a blockchain developer, both were accomplished.
 In a production environments, requirements will be followed.
+- **Sepolia**: Recommended for dApp development as ETH from faucets are unlimited.
 - **Permissive Cors**: Opens API endpoints for any URL that calls them for development.
 - **Etherscan API For Transaction Data**: Allows checking of transaction data faster than getting block data from Metamask and iterating through it.
 - **No Caching + No Database + No Containerization**: Could try and learn while building, however as this is an assessment of current skills, honesty and transparency were the top priorities.